 Scramble’s face went white.
 “No!” he argued.
 “You need your men to watch your back.”

-Silently, the cloaked figure standing on the outside window frame by his boot heels climbed down the side of the two-story building and disappeared.
+At that thought, the cloaked figure standing on the outside window frame by his boot heels silently climbed down the side of the two-story building and disappeared.

 © Dane Ian Thomsen 2016

 Cover photo © 2016 by Dane Ian Thomsen